geoffreylitt/convivial-paper/paper.md

 Wildcard builds on this idea, but applies it to modifying existing applications, rather than building new applications from scratch.
 For many people, we suspect that tweaking existing applications provides more motivation as a starting point for programming than creating a new application from scratch.

-An important design decision for tools in this space is how to deviate from traditional spreadsheets like Microsoft Excel or Google Sheets.
+An important design decision for tools in this space is how far to deviate from traditional spreadsheets like Microsoft Excel or Google Sheets.
 Quilt and Glide use existing spreadsheet software as a backend, providing maximum familiarity for users, and even compatibility with existing spreadsheets.
 Gneiss has its own spreadsheet implementation with additional features useful for building GUIs.
 Marmite provides a live data view that resembles a spreadsheet, but programming is actually done using a separate data flow pane rather than spreadsheet formulas.
 (Marmite's approach led to some confusion in a user study, because users expected behavior more similar to spreadsheets [@wong2007].)
 Airtable deviates the furthest: although the user interface resembles a spreadsheet, the underlying structure is a relational database with typed columns.
 Wildcard's table is most similar to Airtable; the structure of a relational table is most appropriate for most data in websites, and we have not yet found a need for arbitrary untyped cells.

 ## Web scraping / data extraction